-

 THE MAGAZINE ARTICLE

-The Historical Society of Michigan has accepted a 2,500-word article for one of their publications.
-I don’t have a publication date yet but suffice it to say the article hits the highlights of the project.
+The Historical Society of Michigan has accepted a 2,500-word article for the summer edition (August publication) of Chronicle magazine.
+The article hits the highlights of the project.

 THE BOOK

-I have written over 85,000 words that include the best of Edgar W. Clark’s 181 letters home to his wife, Catherine, in Lansing, Mich., along with my observations on the battles and the major issues of the Civil War.
+I have written almost 100,000 words that include the best of Edgar W. Clark’s 181 letters home to his wife, Catherine, in Lansing, Mich., along with my observations on the battles and the major issues of the Civil War.
 It is more a work of journalism than history, designed to be readable by a general audience.

 I will be self-publishing the book in large part to obtain total control of the project.
 Since I am retired, I have the time and interest to handle the production.